 Chronic Fatigue Syndrome

-Chronic fatigue syndrome is an illness characterised by extreme fatigue or tiredness, sleep abnormalities, pain and other symptoms that are made worse by exertion, that doesn’t go away with rest and can’t be explained by an underlying medical condition.
+Chronic fatigue syndrome (CFS) is an illness characterised by extreme fatigue or tiredness, sleep abnormalities, pain and other symptoms that are made worse by exertion, that doesn’t go away with rest and can’t be explained by an underlying medical condition.
 It is also known as myalgic encephalitis (ME).
-And, even if a chronic illness isn’t curable, there’s much that people can do to improve their overall health and sense of wellbeing.
+Even if a chronic illness isn’t curable, there’s much that people can do to improve their overall health and sense of wellbeing.

 Living with a chronic health condition profoundly impacts our quality of life and our ability to participate fully in our relationships and life activities in general.
 It’s normal to feel sad, angry, helpless or worried about the future as there may be unexpected challenges, including family and relationship issues, alterations in body image and fluctuating energy levels, that also impact on our sense of self.